acemonstertoys/bylaws/AMTBylaws.md

 accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains, and losses;

-​(c)  A record of its members, if any, indicating their names and, if applicable, the class of membership held by each member and the status of membership;
+​(c)  A record of its members, if any, indicating their names and addresses and, if applicable, the class of membership held by each member and the termination date of any membership;

 ​(d)  A copy of the corporation's articles of incorporation and bylaws as amended to date, which shall be open to inspection by the members, if